-When you divorce, you go through all five of the grieving process stages; denial, bargaining, depression, anger and finally acceptance.
+When you divorce, you go through all five of the grieving stages; denial, bargaining, depression, anger and finally acceptance.
 There is no particular order that you will go through these stages.
-There’s no set length of time to grieve.
+There is no set length of time to grieve.
 Some people never reach the acceptance stage which keeps them stuck and unable to move forward.
 Your grieving time will be greatly reduced with the right kind of support and guidance.

 Here are 5 Steps to Sail through the Grieving Process and MOVE FORWARD with Your Life!